aezarebski/timtam/README.md

 See `examples/manceau-comparison/README.md` for details of the comparison

-## Simulation study
+## Simulation studies

-See `examples/simulation-study/README.md` for details of the simulation study.
+There are a couple of simulation studies; see the following files for details.

+- `examples/simulation-study/README.md`
+- `examples/simulation-study-time-series/README.md`

 ## Evaluation timing